Jeff Satur: Career

 After entering the music industry through a TV contest, Satur auditioned at Kamikaze under RS Group, spending more than two years training until he debuted his first song, "Broken World", in 2013.
 When Kamikaze decided to close down, he was moved to The Demo label instead, releasing the songs "Miss You Like Crazy" and "Afraid to Say", which received positive feedback.
 In 2015, he signed with Garden Music until the contract expired; Satur then moved to Grand Music in 2018.
 He used several stage names through the years, like Jeff The Demo, Jeff Demo Project and Jeff Garden Studio.

 In 2019, he decided to quit music and work at his father's business, but he met a manager called Pop, who gave him the opportunity to act in the short film He She It and compose a song.
 "Comedy" was Satur's first ever self-composed song.
 In 2020 he signed with Passenger Records, then with Wayfer Records under Warner Music Thailand, releasing the singles "Highway", "Complicated" and "Loop".
 At the same time, he reprised writing his own music.

 Satur became known to the general public in 2022 after playing Kim, the youngest son of a mafia family, in the BL drama series KinnPorsche, for which he wrote and sang "Why Don't You Stay".
+This acclaimed song propelled international fame of Satur and T-pop.
 During the series world tour, he announced that Be On Cloud would no longer manage him as an actor, while his music contract with Wayfer Records would still be valid.
 In 2023 he subsequently founded Studio On Saturn.
 That same year, he held his first solo concert, and released "Dum Dum", "Lucid" and the English-language single "Black Tie".
 He also ranked first in the Chinese reality show Call Me by Fire Season 3, winning two awards: Hot Song Performance of the Year and Singing Family.